 What are the best ways to use phytic acid?

-If you really want to maximize its strength, phytic acid may be more powerful when used in combination with glycolic, which is why you’ll often see the two formulated together.
+If you really want to maximize its strength, phytic acid might be more powerful when used in combination with glycolic, which is why you’ll often see the two formulated together.
 You’ll find that phytic acid is “most commonly found in products like toners, masks and peels to offer intensive treatments with short contact on the skin,” Zeichner says.
 “It is commonly used both in face and body products and he’s often combined with other hydroxy acids.”

 Even though it is gentle, phytic acid concentrations in skin care formulas typically range between just 0.5-5%, depending on what the product is intended to do (for exfoliation, percentages skew higher), and also because most products will also contain other hydroxy acids.

 What are the best products with phytic acid?

-Some of our favorite phytic acid at-home peel products are Peter Thomas Roth’s new PRO Strength Exfoliating Super Peel, which contains a whopping 35% phytic acid extreme (yet is still surprisingly gentle on the skin), and Kate Somerville’s Liquid ExfoliKate Triple Acid Resurfacing Treatment, which contains glycolic, malic and lactic acids (in addition to phytic).
+Some of our favorite phytic acid at-home peel products are Peter Thomas Roth’s PRO Strength Exfoliating Super Peel, which contains a whopping 35% phytic acid extreme (yet is still surprisingly gentle on the skin), and Kate Somerville’s Liquid ExfoliKate Triple Acid Resurfacing Treatment, which contains glycolic, malic and lactic acids (in addition to phytic).
 On the toner front, some of our top picks include Goop Beauty’s G.Tox Malachite + AHA Pore Refining Tonic and everyone’s cult-favorite, Biologique Recherche P50.

 Click here to find out the best acids to use in every decade of your life.